 - 1. Access to and egress from a drive-in establishment shall be arranged to ensure the free flow of vehicles at all times and to prevent the blocking or endangering of vehicular or pedestrian traffic through the stopping of vehicles on sidewalks or streets. - 2.
-All lighting and audio facilities shall be as designed so as not to disturb nearby residential areas. - H. Wholesale business operations. - I. Hotels, motels, lodge halls, private clubs, auditoriums, and indoor recreational establishments which do serve alcoholic beverages. - J. Hospitals. - K. Wireless communications equipment that meets the requirements of Section 12.18(A)(1) and (2) but does not meet the requirements of (3) or (4) (subject to Section 12.18(B)).
+All lighting and audio facilities shall be as designed so as not to disturb nearby residential areas.

+H. Wholesale business operations.

+I. Hotels, motels, lodge halls, private clubs, auditoriums, and indoor recreational establishments which do not serve alcoholic beverages.

-I Industrial District
+ARTICLE 10: I Industrial District

-- A. Factories engaged in manufacturing, assembling, machining, or other industrial or commercial production.
+A. Factories engaged in manufacturing, assembling, machining, or other industrial or commercial production.

 - B. Truck terminals.

 - C. Public utility service yards.

 - D. Repair facilities.

-- E. Laboratories. - F. Warehousing, storage, or wholesale facilities. - G. Building material sales operations. - H. Crop production. - I. Exempt antenna, windmills, and solar energy (see Section 12.12.B and E). - J. Wireless communications equipment (subject to Section 12.18(A)). - K. Buildings, structures, and uses which are accessory to any of the above permitted uses.
+- E. Laboratories.

+- F. Warehousing, storage, or wholesale facilities.

+- G. Building material sales operations.

+- H. Crop production.

+- I. Buildings, structures, and uses which are accessory to any of the above permitted uses.

+- J. Exempt Solar Energy (pursuant and subject to Section 13.19(A)).
+(Amend by ZOA 100-02, adopted 9/21/17)

-- A. Junk or recycling yards/facilities. - 1.
+- A. Junk or recycling yards. - 1.
 No parcel of land shall be used for the operation of a junk yard unless such parcel shall have an area under single ownership of at least forty (40) acres. - 2.
 The setback from the front road right of way line to any area upon which junk materials are stored shall be not less than one hundred (100) feet. - 3.
 Any junk yard must be completely enclosed by a wall, berm, or fence at least ten (10) feet in height which completely obscures the view of all material within the yard.
 Any wall or fence shall be kept uniformly painted, neat in appearance and shall not have any signs, posted bills, or advertising symbols painted on it.
 Any berm shall be landscaped and maintained with trees, shrubs and mowed grass. - 4.
-No junk, scrap, inoperable vehicles or unlicensed vehicles shall be stored, placed or parked outside of the enclosed area. - B. Wireless communications equipment that meets the requirements of Section 12.18(A)(1) and (2) but does not meet the requirements of (3) or (4) (subject to Section 12.18(B)). - C. Slaughter houses, rendering plants, and meat/food processing facilities. - D. Industries involving the processing, treatment, use or storage of explosives, toxic chemicals, or radioactive materials. - E. Commercial communications towers, wind energy conversion systems, and solar energy facilities (subject to Section 12.12). - F. Fuel storage facilities and fuel transfer facilities, including propane, petroleum, ethanol, and similar fuels. - G. Airports and landing pads.
+No junk, scrap, inoperable vehicles or unlicensed vehicles shall be stored, placed or parked outside of the enclosed area. - B. Recycling facilities. - C. Slaughter houses and meat processing facilities. - D. Industries involving the processing, treatment, use or storage of explosives, toxic chemicals, or radioactive materials. - E. Communications or wind generation towers (pursuant to Section 13.12). - F. Fuel storage facilities and fuel transfer facilities, including propane, petroleum, ethanol, and similar fuels. - G. Airports.